-Without exception, all parents have to make a formal application for admission to a state-funded school.
-Places aren't allocated automatically and no child has a guarantee of admission.
+Without exception, all parents have to make a formal application for admission to a statefunded school.
+Places are not allocated automatically and no child has a guarantee of admission.
 This includes children with siblings at a school or those at a particular school or nursery.
 We welcome visits from parents - and their children - who are considering applying for a place here.
 This is an opportunity to see what we have to offer.
-Visits aren't a compulsory part of the admissions process and won't affect decisions on whether a place can be offered here.
+Visits are not a compulsory part of the admissions process and will not affect decisions on whether a place can be offered here.
 Parents can arrange visits by contacting the school office.